Dejulia489/AzurePipelinesPS/README.md

 ## Pipeline Invocation Functions

-Set-APVariable, Set-APRaskResult, Set-APBuildNumber and Set-APReleaseName are all functions that wrap the Azure Pipelines [VSO Commands](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/authoring/commands.md).
+Write-APLogMessage, Set-APVariable, Set-APTaskResult, Set-APBuildNumber and Set-APReleaseName are all functions that wrap the Azure Pipelines [VSO Commands](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/authoring/commands.md).
+I use Write-APLogMessage to handle all warnings and errors in my scripts that run within an Azure DevOps pipeline.
+The function is a wrapper for the VSO command so the warnings and errors are displayed correctly with in the task log as well as in the task results.
+I then use Set-APTaskResult to return the appropriate task results back to the pipeline logs to fail or succeeded the pipeline.
+Set-APTaskResults also supports the SucceededWithIssues results, this comes in handy if you want to continue the release pipeline but still receive a warning that something did not succeed completely.

 ## Development